The year from hell: Survivors of Beirut blast trapped in grief as Lebanon heads towards abyss - NewsBreak

 Instead, the domestic investigation has repeatedly hit a wall.
 No one senior has even been properly questioned due to a blockade of immunity,

 As the country has been ravaged by the additional blow of one of the worst economic crises in modern history, those who remain seriously wounded are struggling with their injuries amid chronic medical shortages that have made even finding over-the-counter painkillers near impossible.
-Hospitals can offer little respite, as they are trying to operate with few supplies and power cuts that last up to 20 hours a day.
+Hospitals can offer little respite, as they are trying to operate with few supplies in 20 hour power cuts a day.

 ‘There is pain every second of every day’